vrk-kpa/xroad-multitenancy-test-service/README.md

 This repository contains three services that demonstrate how multiple organisations can share a single X-Road subsystem and security server:
- * test-client: a client software that relays messages from external consumer organisations to X-Road services
+ * [test-client](test-client/README.md): the multi-tenancy operator's information system that relays messages from external consumer organisations to X-Road services
- * test-service: a REST service that can be called by X-Road clients
+ * [test-service](test-service/README.md): a REST service that can serve multi-tenant clients over X-Road
- * test-service-soap: a SOAP service that can be called by X-Road clients
+ * [test-service-soap](test-service-soap/README.md): a SOAP service that can serve multi-tenant clients over X-Road

 The services in this repository are not production ready, but are intended as a starting point for developing multi-tenant X-Road services.
-Especially user management features and secret handling are implemented only as mocks.
+Please refer to service specific README files for more information about each service.

 ## Dependencies